-With the release of the CD – Hommage à Schumann in September 2019, the KammerMusekVeräin Lëtzebuerg (Luxembourg Chamber Music Society) changes its name to KAMMERATA LUXEMBOURG.
-Founded in 1985, the Ensemble has firmly cemented its reputation within Luxembourg’s music scene with over 30 years of music productions.
+With the release of the CD – Hommage à Schumann in September 2019, the KammerMusekVeräin Lëtzebuerg (Luxembourg Chamber Music Society) changes its name to Kammerata Luxembourg.
+Founded in 1985, the Ensemble has firmly cemented its reputation within Luxembourg’s music scene with over 35 years of music productions.

 Highlights include productions and concert cycles such as “Music & Space”; “Helmut Lachenmann” – a portrait of the composer in five concerts; “Turns of centuries 999-1999”; “Iberia” – a ten-concert cycle on Spanish chamber music; “The European Union enlarges” – a series of concert cycles featuring the chamber music of future EU Member States; the concert cycle “Fascinating Dialogs”; the stage concerts “Portrait Louis Spohr” or “Portrait Schubert” and, finally, the stage production of “Pierrot Lunaire” by Schönberg in collaboration with the TNL (Luxembourg National Theatre).

-The KL is a unique and original player on the cultural stage: it is both a concert organiser and a protean ensemble of musicians.
+Kammerata Luxembourg is a unique and original player on the cultural stage: it is both a concert organiser and a protean ensemble of musicians and artists.
 It performs contemporary pieces, often for the first time in Luxembourg, in combination with works from the classical and romantic eras.

-The KAMMERATA’s performance repertoire covers the works of the great classical masters and prominent composers of the first half of the 20th century, alongside those of contemporary and Luxembourgish composers.
-It regularly extends invitations to eminent foreign musicians, while nonetheless ensuring that it enlists outstanding professionals residing in Luxembourg for the majority of its concert cycles.
+The Ensemble regularly extends invitations to eminent foreign musicians, while nonetheless ensuring that it enlists outstanding professionals residing in Luxembourg for the majority of its concert cycles.

-The activities of the KAMMERATA LUXEMBOURG are financially supported by the Ministry of Culture.
+The activities of Kammerata Luxembourg are financially supported by the Ministry of Culture.

 Marc Jacoby, chairman